← Back

 Dogfood everything

 If you're building a tool and you don't use it yourself, you're guessing.
-I sit with the people who use the things I build.
-I watch them work.
-I feel the friction they feel.
-The best product decisions I've ever made came from using my own software and thinking “this is annoying.”
+I sit with the people who use what I build and watch where they hesitate, where they work around things, where they get stuck.
+The best product decisions I've ever made came from that kind of direct contact, whether that's working on warehouse floors with the staff or visiting care homes.

 Feedback loops should be immediate, not quarterly.
 Build something, use it, fix it, repeat.
 That cycle should take days, not months.